-- Ms Tonianne Dwyer (Chair);
+- Ms Tonianne Dwyer (Chair):

 - Mr Murray Jordan; and

-- Ms Anne Brennan.
+- Mr Peter Birtles.

 Details of their qualifications and attendance at meetings during the past financial year can be found in our Annual Report within the Directors' Report.
+Mr Peter Birtles took over the role of ARCC Chair effective 1 July 2020.

-The function of the ARCC is to advise on the establishment and maintenance of a framework of internal control, effective management of financial and other risks, compliance with laws and regulations and appropriate ethical standards for the management of the Company.
+The function of the ARCC is to advise on the establishment and maintenance of a framework of internal control, effective management of financial and non-financial risks, compliance with laws and regulations and appropriate ethical standards for the management of the Company.
 It also gives the Board additional assurance regarding the quality and reliability of financial information prepared for use by the Board in determining policies or for inclusion in the financial statements.
 In accordance with the ASX Principles and Recommendations, the Committee consists only of Non-executive Directors (and all of whom are Independent Directors) and is chaired by an Independent Director who is not the Chair of the Board.